LTUC/rewards-management-system/README.md

 - Backlog Grooming
   - Each day the development team will meet to discuss ticket to add more detail to each ticket to make ot super clear, i mean fool-proof.
   - set a fixed time try to complete at least 1 ticket each session its better if you can do more.
+- Sprint Review
+  - Demo the product and its new feature to the stakeholder
+  - Record feeback and discuss in the upcoming session incase this feedback affects the backlog
+- Sprint Retro
+  -   Dev team only meeting (no stinky stakeholder present)
+  -   Discuss what went well during the sprint weeek
+  -   What did not go well and what needs to change to avoid this recurring.

 ### Definitions
 - Ready